FTP Getting Started

 What is my FTP path/directory?

 Leave this field blank unless you want to load a particular subfolder in FTP automatically.
-For this field, it specifies the file path where you wish your files to go.
+This field specifies the file path where you wish your files to go.
 You only need to fill out this field whenever you create a new FTP account in your cPanel.

 This is the interface of the commonly used FTP Client, FileZilla.
 You will notice the fields Host, Username, Password, and Port above and the Quickconnect button.
 You will need to enter the information discussed above in those fields and click QuickConnect to initialize the connection to the server.

 Your cPanel gives you the ability to create your own FTP account.
 To learn more about how to create an FTP account and How to connect to FTP via Filezilla, please refer to this tutorial video:

 - The video above shows the cPanel's interface.
 You can also create your FTP account within Plesk if you're a Windows hosting user and within the Customer Portal if you're on the OWP hosting plan.
 Please see the Related Articles section below for the support articles.

 - The FTP Accounts section in your cPanel is found under the Files section, while Plesk users will find their FTP accounts within the FTP Access section of Plesk.
 Optimized WordPress users can find their FTP accounts within the Manage FTP section of the Customer Portal.